National Anti-Crisis Management: Goals

 Latushko described the goals of NAM as "creating a team of specialists responsible for the development and implementation of these plans".
 NAM's plans for a peaceful transfer of power include two options, based on its view that the de facto Lukashenko government is illegitimate and violated the Constitution of Belarus.
 NAM stated that it would prefer the Constitutional Option, but proceed to the Legal Sovereignty Option if Lukashenko refused the Constitutional Option.

 Constitutional Option

 The Constitutional Option of power transition through public dialogue starts with a prerequisite of the "end of violence against civilians, [the] release of all political prisoners," and the opening of legal investigations into crimes by government agencies.
-The option would consist of public dialogue between Tsikhanouskaya, the Coordination Council, NAM, other polical leaders, and representatives of Lukashenko, with mediation by international mediators.
+The option would consist of public dialogue between Tsikhanouskaya, the Coordination Council, NAM, other political leaders, and representatives of Lukashenko, with mediation by international mediators.
 The aims of the talks would include: